African Union appeals for U.N. funding for Mali force

 “Experience in the Darfur region of Sudan, with AMIS, and, currently, in Somalia, with AMISOM, has clearly shown the limitations of, and constraints linked to, support provided on a voluntary basis,” Tete said.

-AMIS was the African Union’s force in Sudan before it became a joint U.N.-AU force, which was renamed UNAMID.
-In Somalia, an AU peacekeeping force is known as AMISOM.
+AMIS was the African Union’s force in Sudan before it became a joint U.N.-AU force, which was renamed UNAMID, while in Somalia an AU peacekeeping force is known as AMISOM.

 Diplomats said the African Union and France - the most vocal Western backer of a plan for African troops to retake northern Mali - were angry that Ban had not offered U.N. funding.
 Seven French nationals are being held hostage in the desert region.